dCache/dcache/docs/TheBook/config-SRM.md

 Once a file is written into a given space reservation, it inherits the reservation's retention policy.

-If the space reservation request does not specify a retention policy, we will assign a value given by `spacemanager.default-retention-policy`.
+If the space reservation request does not specify a retention policy, we will assign a value given by `dcache.default-retention-policy`.
 The default value is `CUSTODIAL`.

 Edit the file **/etc/dcache/dcache.conf** to change the default value.

 Example:
 Change the default value to `REPLICA`.

-    spacemanager.default-retention-policy=REPLICA

-> **NOTE**
->
-> `spacemanager.default-retention-policy` merely specifies to value to use while allocating space reservations when no value was given by the client or dCache admin.
-It is not to be confused with `pnfsmanager.default-retention-policy` which specifies the default retention policy of files uploaded outside of any space reservation.
+    dcache.default-retention-policy=REPLICA

 **Access latency**
 The two values allowed for access latency are `NEARLINE` and `ONLINE`.